Mental health management on a physical level

 Why exercise for mental health?

-For to long, the primary focus of getting involved in physical fitness and exercising regularly has been widely placed on vanity, not vitality.
+For too long, primary focus of getting involved in physical fitness and exercising regularly has been widely placed on vanity, not vitality.
 Polykinetics now turns the table and focuses primarily on the importance of improving and optimizing brain functioning and activity over the body's appearance; and it only makes sense to do so since the brain is responsible for all activity in our lives from day-dreaming to breathing to overcoming hardships in life.
 It is the belief in Polykinetics that if you optimize all functions the brain is responsible for, the body will become optimized as well. --This is a core belief that is equally shared with researchers from all over the world.

 Exercise and mental health has been the focus of numerous studies for DECADES, and their relationship has been profoundly and consistently documented and proven to positively affect our daily lives by increasing mental focus and clarity.
 Scientists say, "Psychology IS biology", therefore, Polykinetics optimizes ALL areas of health at the same time, saving not only time but also preventing common frustrations that typically come with conventional workouts.
 In Polykinetics, it's all about utilizing strategic synchronized movements to promote neurological improvements.

 While many mainstream methods continue to become more complex, confusing and physically demanding, Polykinetics goes in the opposite direction and zeros in on the basic physiological elements of human movement; simplifying the physical process without sacrificing the benefits.
 This method is all about working smarter, not harder for your physical and mental health.

 Polykinetics does everything you would expect from a typical physical workout, but takes it to the next level by combining kinetics (moves) with aspects of traditional cognitive behavioral therapy, positive psychology and a new style of kinetic meditation.